CZECH FREE AND OPEN BIOINFORMATIC ASSOCIATION (FOBIA)

 Process for becoming a member: Nomination by two members of the Society.
 Board approves application.

-Activities planned and/or past: Activities planned and/or past: The HSCBB has successfully organized seven conferences on computational biology and bioinformatics for Greece and Cyprus during the recent past, starting in 2006.
+Activities planned and/or past: The HSCBB has successfully organized several conferences on computational biology and bioinformatics for Greece and Cyprus during the recent past, starting in 2006.

 The conferences were held at:

-The HSCBB has also organized five training workshops attached to the last five conferences, and co-organized and cosponsored the IEEE 12th International Conference on BioInformatics & BioEngineering (BIBE2012) in Cyprus recently.
+The HSCBB has also organized six training workshops attached to the last five conferences, and co-organized and cosponsored the IEEE 12th International Conference on BioInformatics & BioEngineering (BIBE2012) in Cyprus recently.

 Typical number of participants: ~100 / year.